Iterator.prototype.map()

 Description

-The main advantage of iterator helpers over array methods is their ability to work with infinite iterators.
-With infinite iterators, map() allows you to create a new iterator that, when iterated, produces transformed elements.
+The main advantage of iterator helpers over array methods is that they are lazy, meaning that they only produce the next value when requested.
+This avoids unnecessary computation and also allows them to be used with infinite iterators.
+The map() method allows you to create a new iterator that, when iterated, produces transformed elements.

 Examples